Layout Image

 3. Turn off WAN if you don’t need it.

-4. Turn off high power wireless transmission, if you don’t need it.
-If your leave these two things on you will have created a very powerful radio station transmitting your presents into the suburb.
+4. Turn off high power wireless transmission, if you don't need it.
+If your leave these two things on you will have created a very powerful radio station transmitting your presence into the suburb.
 Not good for secrecy!

 Turn On